orthose/forbiddenIsland/README.md

 ----------------
 Maéva Vincent for beautiful players drawing !

+The music school of La Ville du Bois for the live concert recordings !

 Instructions to use bash launcher:
 ---------------------------------
 WARNING: The bash launcher works only on a linux system